Sunday, January 9, 2022

 fautor plumoso sum deus aucupio.

-est etiam aurigae species Vertumnus et eius
+Est etiam aurigae species cum verbere et eius

-traicit alterno qui leve pondus equo.
+traicit alterno qui leve corpus equo.

 Suppetat hic, piscis calamo praedabor, et ibo